rekire/autologin_plugin/README.md

 As simple check if the linking works fine check [this link](https://rekire.github.io/autologin_plugin/demo), if that opens in chrome the example app without an intent chooser then this works.

-### iOS
+### iOS and MacOS
-Shared web credentials are used.
+For storing credentials the shared web credentials are used.
 In order to make this working you need to setup the associated-domains entitlement.
 The main documentation is here: https://developer.apple.com/documentation/xcode/supporting-associated-domains
 The minimum apple-app-site-association which must be reachable at `https://<your-domain>/.well-known/apple-app-site-association` must contain something like:
 ```json
 {"webcredentials":{"apps":["<your-team-id>.<your-bundle-id>"]}}
 ```
 Your team id can be found e.g. in `ios/Runner.xcodeproj/project.pbxproj` look for the key `DEVELOPMENT_TEAM`, the bundle id is there too look for `PRODUCT_BUNDLE_IDENTIFIER`.
 Apple is caching that requests to the file above with their CDN, but you can check the cached value here: `https://app-site-association.cdn-apple.com/a/v1/<your-domain>`
+If you have not setup your app check https://developer.apple.com/account/resources/identifiers/list

+In order to use the zero touch login on iOS and MacOS you need to add the iCloud capability and configure iCloud Key-Value Storage in your Xcode project:

+1. Open your Xcode project.
+2. Select your project in the Project Navigator to open the project settings.
+3. Select your target under "Targets."
+4. Go to the "Signing & Capabilities" tab.
+5. Click the "+ Capability" button.
+6. Scroll down and select "iCloud."
+7. In the iCloud section, enable the "Key-Value storage" checkbox.

 ### Web
 On Web [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API), but beware that just Chrome, Edge and Opera support this feature ([Source](https://developer.mozilla.org/en-US/docs/Web/API/PasswordCredential#browser_compatibility)).

 ## TODO

 - [ ] Add documentation how to use it.
-In the mean time you can use the [example app](./example)
+In the mean time you can use the [example app](./autologin/example)
 - [ ] Upload the final version to pub.dev
 - [ ] Windows Support #8
 - [ ] MacOs Support #11